 This Fresh Strawberry Pound Cake is sweet, dense and has the spectacular aroma of strawberry jam.
 Born out of desperation, there was no dessert in the house except some dredges of white chocolate ice cream.

-With fragrant strawberries in the produce drawer and plenty of eggs and butter in the fridge, a lovely berry pound cake was born.
+With fragrant strawberries in the produce drawer and plenty of eggs and butter in the fridge, a lovely Strawberry Cake was born.

 - This strawberry pound cake recipe does not alternate adding wet and dry ingredients, but the resulting texture was perfect.
 The chopped strawberries were folded in after adding the wet ingredients to the batter.

-- Don’t overfill your loaf pan.
-It should have a 7 cup capacity.
+- Don’t overfill your (affiliate links) loaf pan.
+It should have a 7-cup capacity.
 If your pan is smaller, you can make a few cupcakes using ramekins for the excess batter.

 - I smoothed the top of the batter with an offset spatula.
 There was some space between the top of the batter and the top of the loaf pan.
 If it’s filled to the brim, there’s apt to be some overflow onto the bottom of the oven.

-- PRO-Tip: Note that you can double this strawberry pound cake recipe and bake in a 14 cup capacity Bundt pan.
+- PRO-Tip: Note that you can double this strawberry loaf cake recipe and bake it in a 14-cup capacity Bundt pan.
 The baking time is the same, but make sure to use a toothpick inserted in a few spots to ensure doneness.

 - Key Lime Pound Cake